codr7/hostr/README.md

 #### charges
 Charges are economic transactions, things being sold.
-Each charge is tied to a booking and has a timestamp; a product; and a net and a tax amount.
+Each charge is tied to a booking and has a timestamp; a product; and a net and tax amount.